 It involves creating a pin-hole sized incision high on the gum through which special instruments are inserted to gently loosen the gum, covering the exposed roots.
 Small doses of collagen balance the gums and allow healing to quicken.

-Patients make do only with local anaesthesia and require minimal monitoring or pain relief medications later.
+Patients make do only with local anesthesia and require minimal monitoring or pain relief medications later.
 The pin-hole heals of its own accord because of the tiny diameter.

 The Precision Dental Lab standing for aesthetics, strength and durability is proud to offer the Chao Pinhole Surgical Technique under the supervision of certified doctors who have the expertise to carry off this non-invasive procedure.